kottans/web/README01.md

 <!-- [Web Development](https://www.udacity.com/course/web-development--cs253) -->
 <!-- [Designing RESTful APIs](https://www.udacity.com/course/designing-restful-apis--ud388) -->

+Finish the courses and put the screenshots of the finished lessons lists in the task_1 folder and the linsk in the README file.

 When you finish this task you can start the next one:

 [Test 2](https://github.com/Kottans/web/blob/master/README02.md)